VOTE YES on 1A

 Significant open space has been permanently protected, including the Greenland and Spruce Mountain Open Space properties.
 These are important for wildlife corridors, community buffers, and scenic views along I-25.

-Historic sites and buildings have been protected, including Prairie Canyon Ranch and Sandstone Ranch, preserving our cultural heritage.
+Historic sites and buildings protected, including Prairie Canyon Ranch and Sandstone Ranch, preserving our cultural heritage.

-Vote YES on 1A by November 8 to continue the programs that support our outdoor spaces!
+Vote YES on November 8 to continue the programs that support our outdoor spaces!

 Douglas County is one of the fastest-growing counties in the United States.
-To maintain the quality of life that makes it one of the best places to live, it’s vital to vote YES on 1A to preserve and protect our parks, trails, and open spaces.
+To maintain the quality of life that makes it one of the best places to live, it’s vital to vote YES on this initiative to preserve and protect our parks, trails, and open spaces.

 98%